bploeckelman/cs537-project5/README.txt

 Summary:

-The following are locks we added to the hashtable:
+The following are locks we added to the hashtable struct which are initialized in the create_hashtable() function:

 We added a globallock which is a read-write lock for around the hashtable.
-It treats resize as our write access and adding entries and searching as read accesses.
+This lock is acquired for writing in the hashtable_expand() function, and is acquired for reading in cases where we are hashing a key or getting an index into the hashtable for a key.

 We have an array called locks containing read-write locks for around each linked-list in the hashtable.
 They treat adding to the list as a write access and searching as read access of the list.

-We also have a mutex lock around the entrycount for the hashtable.
-The entrycount gets accessed by many functions in various places.
+We also have a read-write lock for accesses to the entrycount for the hashtable.
+The entrycount field gets accessed by several functions in various places, and the lock is acquired for reading or writing as required by its use (for example, it is read-locked in hashtable_count and write-locked in hashtable_insert).

+Usage of these locks in index.c are commented as appropriate for clarity.

 The following are locks added to search-engine.c:
 We had a mutex for the bounded buffer, so that the scanner and indexer threads